wp-plugins/shouty/readme.txt

 * look (post | widget; default: post; Switches looks - widget look is more compact)

 The plugin is written in English and has been translated into Turkish by [myself](http:/www.gungorbudak.com/ "Güngör Budak") .
-Serbian (by [Ogi Djuraskovic](http://firstsiteguide.com/ "First Site Guide")) translations are also available.
+German (by [Pascal Jordin](http://www.jordin.eu/ "Pascal Jordin")) and Serbian (by [Ogi Djuraskovic](http://firstsiteguide.com/ "First Site Guide")) translations are also available.
 You're welcomed if you want to translate it into your language.
 Use translations.pot, rename it as shouty-LANGCODE.po (e.g. shouty-tr_TR) and open it in Poedit.
 Translate and save.
 There should be a MO file created by Poedit.
 Send PO and MO files to me, then I will add them in the next release.

 == Installation ==